ronmrdechai/armor/README.md

 ### Strings

-_Armor_ additional datastuctures for processing of strings.
+_Armor_ provides additional datastuctures for processing of strings.
 Again, all of the following types satisfy the `AllocatorAwareContainer` concept requirements and are fully STL compatible.

 - [ ] `rope` - An implementation of a Rope-based string.